Seneca-ICTOER/OPS245/docs/A-Labs/lab3.md

 5. What is the purpose of a repository?
 6. What is source code?
 7. How do you build software from source code?
-8. What does yum do that compiled source code does not?
+8. What does apt do that compiled source code does not?
 9. Other than running an installed package, what commands can you issue to verify that the package was installed?
-10. List the steps to remove a package via yum command.
+10. List the steps to remove a package via the apt command.
-11. List the steps to install a package using the yum command.
+11. List the steps to install a package using the apt command.
-12. List the steps to add a repository to be used with yum.
-13. What is the command to list all repositories associated with the yum command?
+12. What is the command to list all repositories associated with the apt command?
-14. What is the command to view all repositories that have been added to-date?
-15. How do you use the **sed** command to modify text?
-16. What is the **Here-Document**, and how can it be used in issuing command and shell scripting?
+13. What is the **Here-Document**, and how can it be used in bash scripting?